What is FRUZAQLA® (fruquintinib)?

 FRUZAQLA is a non-chemotherapy kinase inhibitor

-Treatments are needed in metastatic colorectal cancer (mCRC) to improve outcomes and preserve quality of life.
+Treatments are needed in metastatic colorectal cancer (mCRC) to improve outcomes.
 FRUZAQLA may be able to help.
 FRUZAQLA is a kinase inhibitor of vascular endothelial growth factor receptors (VEGFRs) for adult patients with previously treated mCRC, regardless of mutation status.1-4

 • Approved in 2023 based on the FRESCO and FRESCO-2 clinical trials